 The Statistics Notes series was agreed with the BMJ soon after a Research Assessment, a process which is used in the UK to allocate research funds to universities, based on the assessed quality of their research.
 One of the elements of this Kafkaesque procedure was a count of each department's publications over the four years covered by the assessment.
-Soon after this, a message came round JMB's institution telling academic staff that it was important that they kept a careful record of all publications.
+Soon after this, a message came round Martin's institution telling academic staff that it was important that they kept a careful record of all publications.
 It might be thought quite fantastic that any academic would not do this, but we are more different from one another than we can easily imagine.
 Anyway, Statistics Notes would form a handy boost to publication numbers.
 Then the rules for the next Research Assessment came out, and they were not going to have a publication count any more.
-Apparently, it was encouraging trivial publishing.
-They required only four nominated publications from each researcher and academics were explicitly forbidden from disclosing the number of their publications in any way.
-And we had what looked like the best trivial publishing deal in history!
-Writing the notes would distract us from less trivial publications, but it seemed such a good idea that we went ahead anyway.
+Apparently, it was encouraging researchers to increase their publication count by splitting papers in several shorter papers and other acts of what was called "trivial publishing".
+Who would have thought that an incentive to publish more papers would result in more publications, even though these might contain only the same amount of research?
+The research assessors now required only four nominated publications from each researcher and academics were explicitly forbidden from disclosing the number of their publications in any way.
+And we had what looked like the best "trivial publishing" deal in history!
+As an employee of a charity (at that time), Doug could treat university research assessment with lordly disdain.
+Martin wondered whether it was worth continuing, as writing the notes might distract him from less trivial publication.
+But he likes seeing his name in print and it seemed such a good idea that he put such thoughts from his mind.
+In the words of Davy Crocket, "Be always sure you are right, then go ahead."
 Don't let research assessors tell you what to do!

 The notes proved popular and have acquired a momentum of their own, together with an enormous number of citations.
-But do Statistics Notes work, i.e. do they help to improve readers' understanding of statistics and does this help improve the quality of medical research?
-Of course, we don't know, but we do know that the quality of medical research published in the major journals has improved greatly since we started our careers as medical statisticians.
+There is a rumour that citations are to be used in the next Research Assessment, so if this happens we may be proved right to have persevered.
+But a much more important question is whether Statistics Notes work.
+Do they help to improve readers' understanding of statistics and does this help to improve the quality of medical research?
+Of course, we don't know, but we do know that the quality of medical research published in the major journals has improved noticeably since we started our careers as medical statisticians, even if there remains much scope for further improvement.
 We are convinced that statisticians have had a large part to play in this improvement.
 We hope that we have helped in this process and our purely subjective belief is that Statistics Notes have been one small part of it